MeaningCloud/meaningcloud-php/README.md

     - **MCTopicsResponse**: models a response from the Topic Extraction API, providing auxiliary functions to work with the response, extracting the different types of topics and some of the most used fields in them.
     - **MCClassResponse**: models a response from the Text Classification API, providing auxiliary functions to work with the response and extract the different fields in each category.
     - **MCSentimentResponse**: models a response from the Sentiment Analysis API, providing auxiliary functions to work with the response and extract the sentiment detected at different levels and for different elements.
+    - **MCParserResponse**: models a response from the Lemmatization, PoS and Parsing API, providing auxiliary functions to work with the response and extract the lemmas and the PoS tagging of a text.

 ### Usage